Unlike Walden and

 a

-pond, or a duck
+a duck paddling

 past